Cancellation policy reminder

 - Clients must settle missed sessions or sessions with before being offered another session.
 You accept that you will be subject to legal methods of debt retrieval if you fail to pay.
 We will only do this as a last resort (after negotiation and discussion).
 This is however not a bluff.
 Please understand that psychology service or not, you are entering into a real contract from a professional service.

-If you fail to honour session fees, or if it becomes clinically inappropriate for you to have further therapy, we will not be able to offer further sessions, and we will refer you back to your GP, or to another service if we are aware of one that suits.
+If you fail to honour session fees, or this arrangement by disrespecting or breaking the simple premise of this being a reserved session that you agree to personally or virtually attend and pay for, or if it becomes clinically inappropriate for you to have further therapy, we will not be able to offer further sessions, and we will refer you back to your GP, or to another service if we are aware of one that suits.

 - If on your regular day you would like a later or earlier time, or perhaps it might suit the therapist to have an earlier or later time, then this can be agreed without issue if it suits both parties.
 If either party, client or therapist is not willing to adjust the time, then the initially agreed time will be contractually binding.
 For example if the therapist asks you if you might attend an hour earlier, you may refuse.
 If you ask for a later slot and this is not possible, you are liable for the existing one.